Swan maiden: Japan

 The swan maiden type narrative is found in medieval Japanese literature as well, specifically in the Ōmi fudoki where the heavenly woman (tennyo) has her feather garment (hagoromo) taken away by a man and is forced to marry him.
-In different tale found in the Tango fudoki, the heavenly woman has her garment hidden away, and has no choice but to become an adoptive daughter of a childless couple.
+In a different tale found in the Tango fudoki, the heavenly woman has her garment hidden away; she has no choice but to become an adoptive daughter of a childless couple.

 In Irish Sagas

-Clearly the best known story of transformation into swans in Middle Irish narrative occurs in the Oidheadh chloinne Lir ("The Sorrows of the Children of Lir"), this work being counted among the "Three Sorrows of Storytelling".
+Clearly, the best-known story of transformation into swans in Middle Irish narrative occurs in the Oidheadh chloinne Lir ("The Sorrows of the Children of Lir"), this work being counted among the "Three Sorrows of Storytelling".

-There are other Irish medieval narratives that touch on woman-bird transformation, and there is also some lore regarding feather robes (cf. Feather cloak), but they don't coalesce together, viz.:
+Other Irish medieval narratives touch on woman-bird transformation, and there is also some lore regarding feather robes (cf. Feather cloak), but they don't coalesce together, viz.:

 The swan is said to be the preferred form adopted by Celtic goddesses.
 Even in this form, their otherworldly nature is identifiable by a golden or silver chain hanging around their neck.

 In the Irish Mythological Cycle of stories, in the tale of The Wooing of Étaine, a similar test involving the recognition of the wife among lookalikes happens to Eochu Airem, when he has to find his beloved Étaine, who flew away in the shape of a swan.

 A second Irish tale of a maiden changing into a swan is the story of hero Óengus, who falls in love with Caer Ibormeith, in a dream.
 When he finds her, Caer is in swan form, wearing a golden chain, and accompanied by 150 maidservants also in swan form, each pair bound with a silver chain.

 In another tale, relating to the birth of hero Cú Chulainn, a flock of birds, "joined in pairs by silver chains", appear and guide the Ulstermen to a house, where a woman was about to give birth.
 In one account, the birds were Cu Chulainn's mother, Deichtire, and her maidens.